 Students who successfully complete this course have the option of earning three credit hours through Syracuse University Project Advance (SUPA) Program.
-All students must register for SU Credit and pay current rate of tuition (\$345/course).
+All students must register for SU Credit and pay the current rate of tuition (\$345/course).

 In order for any students to receive Syracuse University Project Advance Credit (SUPA), more than 50% of students in the class must be registered for credit which needs to be done within the first two weeks of class in September.
-This course is NCAA approved.